moiatgit/rustbook/src/ch08-03-hash-maps.md

 {{#rustdoc_include ../listings/ch08-common-collections/listing-08-22/src/main.rs:here}}
 ```

-<span class="caption">Listing 8-22: Showing that keys and values are owned by
+<span class="caption">Llistat 8-22: Showing that keys and values are owned by
 the hash map once they’re inserted</span>

 We aren’t able to use the variables `field_name` and `field_value` after